-St. Luke's & St. Vincent Hospitals: As the only emergency medicine residents at these busy community hospitals, the PGY 3 residents are responsible for seeing the sickest medical and surgical patients and performing all the procedures.
-The residents gain firsthand experience of practicing in high volume, high acuity community hospitals.
+St. Luke's Hospital: As the only emergency medicine residents at this busy community hospital, the PGY3 residents are responsible for seeing the sickest medical and surgical patients and performing all the procedures.
+The residents gain firsthand experience of practicing in a high volume, high acuity, community hospital.

 Pediatric Emergency Medicine

 Boston Children's Hospital: The PGY3 residents are responsible for all facets of the patient’s clinical management while rotating in the Emergency Department at Children’s Hospital Boston.
 They have the opportunity to direct pediatric medical and trauma resuscitations and perform advanced procedures.